informedcitizenry/6502.Net/README.md

 `Could not process binary file` - The binary file could not be opened or processed.

+`Default parameter assignment error` - The parameter in the macro definition could not be a default value.

 `Directive takes no arguments` - An argument is present for a pseudo-op or directive that takes no arguments.

+`Duplicate paramater name found` - The macro definition contains one or more parameters that have already been defined.

 `Encoding is not a name or option` - The encoding selected is not a valid name.